Insight

 Generative AI allows content to be produced in minutes, from articles, images, videos, and social posts.
 For enterprises, this may seem like a revolution in efficiency, but for brands, if they lose their differentiation, any more communication is just a "diluted impression".

-It can help you "talk", but it doesn't always know "what to say".
+It can help you "speak," but it doesn't necessarily know "how to communicate precisely."

 Have you tried to get AI to generate industry articles?